strnadaljaz/TODO-Online-App/README.md

 # To-Do App

 A simple To-Do application that allows users to register, log in, and manage their tasks.
-Built with PHP, MySQL, and a bit of encryption for secure handling of user data.
+Built with PHP and MySQL

 ## Features